intuinno/academic-homepage/content/post/universal-intelligence.md

 $$V^{\pi}\_{\mu}(\gamma):=\frac{1}{\Gamma}\mathbf E\left(\sum_{i=1}^{\infty}\gamma^ir_i\right) $$

-This is the expected future for one environment.
+This is the expected total reward for one environment.
 How we can represent diverse environment?
-More challenging questions are how we can quantify an easy environment and a complex environment.
+More challenging question is how we can quantify an easy environment and a complex environment.
 Also how should we assign an weight to the performance (expected reward) for easy and difficult environment?

 The main idea authors suggest is that the complexity of environments can be expressed with Kolmogorov complexity of the binary string that describes the environment.

 $$ K(x) := {min}_p \\{ l(p): U(p) = x \\} $$

-You can think of the binary string p as the program to simulate the environment for reference universal Turing machine U. Kolmogorov complexity is then the minimum length of that program that runs in Turing machine U.  Simply speaking if the length of program is short, we can say the program is simple.
+You can think of the binary string p as the program to simulate the environment for the reference universal Turing machine U. Kolmogorov complexity is then the minimum length of the program that runs in Turing machine U.  Generally if the length of program is short, the program is simple.
 And in this case, the fact that we have to find the minimum length makes the computation intractable for non-trivial case.
-You can think Kolomgorov complexity as similar concept as minimum description length (MDL) for program.
+You can think Kolomgorov complexity is similar with minimum description length (MDL) for program.

 When there are many environments, what is the probability distribution for the environment?
-One idea is that the probability of the existence of environment might be inversely proportional to the exponential of the length or $p\_{\mu} \propto 2^{-K(\mu)}$.
+One idea is that the probability of the existence of environment $p\_{\mu}$ might be inversely proportional to the exponential of the length or $p\_{\mu} \propto 2^{-K(\mu)}$.
 You might imagine randomly appending 0 or 1 to binary string to build a program.
-Therefore we can express intelligence as the expected performance of agent $\pi$ with respect to the universal distribution $ 2^{-K(\mu)}$ over the space of all environments E.
+Therefore we can express intelligence as the expected performance of agent $\pi$ with respect to the probability of environment $ 2^{-K(\mu)}$ over the space of all environments E.

 $$ \Gamma(\pi) := \sum\_{\mu \in E}2^{-K(\mu)}V^{\pi}\_{\mu}$$